Afghan surgeon earns from rich to help pay for treating poor

 Ghayur performs most operations in Kabul, but also works elsewhere.
 His latest trip was to Kunduz, a province partially under the control of Taliban militants and battered by intense fighting this summer.

 “I operated in the city, and there was no fighting,” he said of the provincial capital.
-“Outside the city there was lots of fighting at night, while I was sleeping, about a kilometer away.”
+“Outside the city there was lots of fighting at night, while I was sleeping, about a kilometre away.”
+(Reporting by Jessica Donati; Editing by Mike Collett-White)